 Recovery maintenance to assist with sobriety.

 Founded in 2001, G.R.E.A.T.
-D.A.Y. served as a counseling and resource provider for the general public.
-Our special focus and experience is with serving individuals who are users of Sign Language, and people dealing with chronic illness or disabilities, as well as their families and communities.
+D.A.Y.
+(GA Resources, Education, Advocacy, and Treatment for Deaf Adults and Youth) served as a counseling and resource provider to the general public.
+Our special focus and experience was serving people who communicate in Sign Language, as well as their families and communities.

 Alexis Whalen was a founding member of Great Day.
 Her energy, enthusiasm and ready laughter were always contagious.
 Without her vision and motivation there would be no Great Day.
 As a skilled and committed licensed clinical counselor, Ms. Whalen made a positive impact with her loving energy on the many adults, children, adolescents and their families with whom she worked and on those she came in contact with.
 She passed away too soon at the age of 42, after a long illness, on January 1, 2009, and leaves behind her husband and young children, Oscar and Sophie.
 She is loved and sorely missed.

-In response to the COVID-19 pandemic, Great Day is utilizing a confidential TeleHealth application and is temporarily not scheduling in-person sessions.
+In response to the COVID-19 pandemic, Great Day is utilizing the confidential tele-health application TherapyMate, and is currently scheduling limited in-person sessions.

 Mental health counseling, also known as psychotherapy, is a shared effort between the counselor and the individual, family or couple.
 Professional counselors help consumers: